inqs909/d200x/README.md

 # Data 200 X

 This repository contains materia for a Data 200 (Introduction to Data Science) being taught at CSUCI.
-This is a python
+This is still a work in progress.

 This is work contains adapted material from [Data Science in a Box](https://datasciencebox.org/).
 Here are the list of changes made: